 This serene and spiritual Holi is a must-visit for those who want to experience devotion and beauty together.

-5. Holi at Krishna Janmabhoomi, Mathura – March 10, 2025 (Monday)
+5. Holi at Krishna Janmabhoomi, Mathura – 20 March 2027 (Saturday)

 Mathura, the birthplace of Lord Krishna, hosts grand Holi celebrations at Krishna Janmabhoomi and Dwarkadhish Temple.
 Thousands of devotees come to play Holi in the land of Krishna, creating a spiritual and colorful atmosphere.